induraj2020/A14---Movie-Rater-and-Reviewer-using-Mongodb/README.md

-# A14--Mongodb+Django Web Applicaiton-Cinema Rater and Reviewer
+# A14--Mongodb+Django Web Applicaiton--Movie Rater and Reviewer
  django project with Mongodb as backend